 Again, cleansing can be therapeutic but it is best done with food.
 (Check out our super safe RESET cleanse here.)

-What people think we do: Sell expensive supplements.
+What people think we do: Sell you (numerous) expensive supplements.

-What I actually do: See above.
-We work with food, and don't work with medications or herbs.
-We are educated in which nutrients can become deficient from certain medications, and that is all.
+What I actually do: We work with food, and don't work with medications or herbs.
+(Not an herbalist.)
+We help you find which nutrients you may become deficient in from certain medications, and that is all.
 From time to time we can recommend certain gentle herbs for teas, but it will always be followed by "please check with your doctor/naturopath/herbalist/the package for directions on usage."
 We are not doctors.
 We do NOT diagnose a thing.

 What people think we do: Chant around our clients with fairy wands full of magical herbs to balance their energy.

-Holistic can also be seen as Wholistic, which gives a better indication of the style of consulting and our food choices as a whole.
+Holistic can also be written as Wholistic, which gives a better indication of the style of consulting and our food choices as a whole.
 (See what I did there?!)

 What people think we do: Fix people's bad eating habits.
 In the blink of an eye.

-(Due to the high amount of e-mail I receive regarding this education and career: If you are interested in training to become a Registered Holistic Nutritionist, please contact me via e-mail and I will send you a detailed sheet that can hopefully answer all your questions.)
+(Due to the high amount of e-mail I receive regarding this education at CSNN & it's RHN career: If you are interested in training to become a Registered Holistic Nutritionist, please contact me via e-mail and I will send you a detailed sheet that can hopefully answer all your questions.)

 What I learned during my apprenticeship was the magic and fragility of nature, and how the dirt felt on my hands.
 I wanted everyone to take a summer doing that, drenched in sweat and just giving to the land, nothing monetary in return.
-It was the perfectly blue skied magical extension to my beautiful time at the Coast.
+It was the perfect dry heat, blue skied magical extension to my beautiful time at the Coast.

-When I moved again in Autumn to follow new love, I knew that I was ready to start up business.
-I didn't really know what I was doing.
+Autumn came and I knew that I was ready to start business.
 I started writing a blog from the perspective of my hippie 'alter-ego' Moonchild.
-My nickname from friends in Vancouver - but it was more of an online journal than anything else.
-I started doing small gigs here and there and since I had started brewing kombucha in 2010; I became a mad scientist in my own kitchen, and after a year of mastering "The Art", friends started asking to buy my kombucha.
+(A nickname from friends in Vancouver) but it was more of an online journal than anything else.
+I started doing small gigs here and there and since I had started brewing kombucha in 2010; I became a mad scientist in my own kitchen, and after a year of practicing "The Art", friends started asking to buy my kombucha.

 Local Okanagan Nutrition Programs